ScordinoD1994/g1-2025-website/docs/_pages/Text Analysis.md

 In order to achieve this we have used two different Hugging Face models

 ### BART - large

-BART (Bidirectional Autoregressive Transformer) is a transformer encoder-decoder trained on English language which can be effectively used for topic extractions task.
+***Bidirectional Autoregressive Transformer (BART)*** is a transformer encoder-decoder trained on English language which can be effectively used for topic extractions task.
 Rather than any topic we asked the model to look for 7 specific topics of interest in the realm of video games:

 <ul class = "in_text_list">
   <li> Gameplay </li>